acts-project/acts/docs/howto/run_material_mapping.rst

 Using a different detector
 --------------------------

 If you want to use a different type of detector, you will first need to ensure that the relevant packages were added during the compilation.
 After this you can just replace the detector initialisation in the different main function.
-For reference you can base your self on the Odd for DD4Hep detector and on the ITk for TGeo detector.
+For reference you can have a look on the Odd for DD4Hep detector and on the ITk for TGeo detector.